Limerick win historic All-Ireland three-in-a-row

 Limerick were the better team in the first half but Kilkenny displayed all their famed battling qualities to hang on to only trail by four points at the break.

-Gearoid Hegarty's spectacular goal in the fourth minute gave the holders the perfect lift-off in front of a packed, sun-baked Croke Park.
+Hegarty's spectacular goal in the fourth minute gave the holders the perfect lift-off in front of a packed, sun-baked Croke Park.

 He rode two tackles and drilled the ball hard across goal into the far corner giving Eoin Murphy no chance.